We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Still considering the best air conditioner type and model for your home?
 Read on to find answers to some of the most frequently asked questions about the best air conditioners, as well as some maintenance tips for your new unit.

 To clean an air conditioner, start by unplugging the unit and removing the outer case.
 Use a vacuum to remove any dust inside the unit and wipe down safe components with a mixture of water and mild dish detergent.
-Make sure to clean or replace the filter as recommended by the manufacturer.
+Make sure to clean or replace the filter as recommended by air conditioning companies.

-You should not need to refill the freon in an AC unit; if your AC seems to be running low, there might be a leak that needs fixing.
+You should not need to refill the freon in an AC unit; if your AC seems to be running low, there might be a leak that needs to be fixed.

 The best type of AC for your home depends on several factors, including whether you want a nonpermanent or permanent option, whether you want to cool a room or the entire home, how often you will use the AC, and your budget.